 - I will teach others to do laundry.

-New Year's Day Foods from Around The World and How to Remove the Stains
+New Year's Day Foods and Stains from Around the World

 In some cultures, a special trinket or coin is hidden inside the cake.
 The finder will be lucky in the new year.
 Mexico's rosca de reyes is a ring-shaped cake decorated with candied fruit and baked with one or more surprises inside.
 In Greece, a special round cake called vasilopita is baked with a coin hidden inside.
 At midnight or after the New Year's Day meal, the cake is cut with the first piece going to St. Basil and the rest being distributed to guests in order of age.